 • Nine School of Law credits will be applied to the M.A. degree in the areas of intellectual property, business, and tax law topics.
 The M.A. degree will not be conferred until these nine credits are completed.

-• Student are encouraged to fashion a balanced upper-class law school curriculum which prepares them to provide legal services to clients in the business and entertainment industries including specific offering regarding arts and entertainment law, as well as more general offerings in domestic and international aspects of fields such as antitrust, business associations, commercial law, intellectual property, tax and torts.
+• Student are encouraged to fashion a balanced upper-class law school curriculum which prepares them to provide legal services to clients in the business and entertainment industries including specific offerings regarding arts and entertainment law, as well as more general offerings in domestic and international aspects of fields such as antitrust, business associations, commercial law, intellectual property, tax and torts.

 • The M.A. curriculum is prescribed and is offered primarily in the fall and spring semesters, with limited offerings in the summer.
 Most courses are offered only in the fall or spring of a given academic year.
 Some courses may be available to take online.